MattHammond94/CV/README.md

 - Learnt about Git workflow - using branches, pull requests and merging to work collaboratively.
 - Became comfortable working collaboratively whether by pair programming or working in teams in a true agile approach(standups, retros & sprint planning.)
 - Learnt Ruby, Ruby on Rails, Javascript, SQL, React, Next.js, Node.js, Express, Sinatra, Rspec, Jest, Cypress, PostgreSQL, MySQL, MongoDB.
-- Regularly attended EQ sessions where I honed my emotional intelligence and communcation skills.
+- Regularly attended EQ sessions where I honed my emotional intelligence and communication skills.
 - Final project: Flock.
 A mobile app built using React Native that helps a group of friends decide on an activity.

 **The Koin Club** (November 2022 to March 2023)